gogins/csound-extended/README.md

 Otherwise, the build is highly automated.
 Many dependencies are local.
 All dependencies are fetched automatically.
 Most targets are built for release with debug information.
 There are few (ideally, no) configuration options.
-When the build is complete, all targets have been installed and the package files have been generated.
+When the build is complete, all targets have been built and the package files have been generated.

 If you have more than one version of the Qt SDK installed, you will need to